matthiasdiener/matthiasdiener.github.io/cv.md

 - Heterogeneity in Computing Workshop (HCW), co-located with IPDPS 2019.
 - Workshop on Data Locality (COLOC), co-located with Euro-Par 2019.
 - International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD) 2019.
+- Heterogeneity in Computing Workshop (HCW), co-located with IPDPS 2020.
+- IEEE Cluster 2020.

 ## Advised Students